 and transit).
 Evidence is often lacking to support such expectations

 since the relative share of public transit ridership is declining across

-the board.
-Community design can consequently have a significant influence
+Community and land use design can consequently have a significant influence

 on travel patterns.
 Local land use impacts can be categorized in